top of page

 We stayed in the two most famous hotels in Banff National Park - Fairmont Banff Springs and Fairmont Chateau Lake Louise.
 Both are Virtuoso properties, which means I can offer special rates and exclusive perks like VIP welcomes, complimentary breakfast, room upgrades, and resort credits.

 A mile from downtown Banff, this castle-like hotel is as beautiful as its surroundings.
 The views from the back lawn, pool, and terraces are jaw-dropping.
-However, our tiny “Deluxe” room with the smallest hotel bathroom I’ve ever seen, coupled with the hotel’s high prices, make it difficult for me to recommend this hotel for a family - unless you can splurge on a suite.
+However, our tiny “Deluxe” room with the smallest hotel bathroom I’ve ever seen, coupled with the hotel’s high prices, makes it difficult for me to recommend this hotel for a family - unless you can splurge on a suite.

 In addition to all the amenities on the property, the area’s most famous golf course - Banff Springs Golf Course - is close by.
 Now that my son is an avid golfer like his dad, golf for the boys and shopping for the girls has become part of our travel itinerary.
 They both said the course lived up to the hype!